SolidBlock-cn/mishanguc/README-en.md

 The mod adds light blocks, including full light blocks and decoration blocks.
 These blocks are waterloggable.

-Strip wall light blocks can be placed on walls, floors or ceilings.
+Strip wall light blocks and strip wall light tubes can be placed on walls, floors or ceilings.
 When placed on wall, it's by default horizontal, and you can make it vertical placed by sneaking.

 Light decoration blocks are attached to block sides and can automatically connect to various directions.

+Currently there are three colors of lights: white, yellow and cyan.

 ### Sign blocks